 Michelle Ng, current Analytics Team Leader at Marsh Advisory, features in the latest edition of the special Young Actuaries Advisory Board (YAAB) ‘Under the Spotlight’ series.

-What has your experience been as a younger actuary so far in your career?…I really loved my time as a younger actuary, I wouldn’t call myself young these days, but I remember when I had a lot less responsibilities at work and in my personal life, really enjoyed learning different skillset; I remember constantly stressing about passing exams and spending a lot more time travelling.
+What has my experience been as a younger actuary so far in my career?…I really loved my time as a younger actuary, I wouldn’t call myself young these days, but I remember when I had a lot less responsibilities at work and in my personal life, really enjoyed learning different skillset; I remember constantly stressing about passing exams and spending a lot more time travelling.

 My interesting/quirky hobbies…Since COVID, I have loved playing mah-jong with friends!!
 I have always thought what is so interesting about this game and only thought I would pick it up once I am older, but how wrong I was!